Skip to main content

 • They absorb bumps much better.
 I no longer avoid bumps like I used to.
 It's as if I got an improved suspension.

 The noise test.
-I did a noise test and compared my old Goodyears to the new Pirellis.
+I measured the noise levels of my old Goodyears to the new Pirellis.
 I drove:

 • in the same weather (dry and temp in the 50s)